husjon/creality-k1/README.md

 All of these parameters vary from printer to printer due to small manufacturing differences.
 **NOTE**: I am in no way responsible for your printer.

+You might also want to check the following:
+* Rotation distance
+  My printer was over-extruding slightly, hence it has been adjusted.

 ## Changes from the original configuration